Ezward/Esp32CameraRover2/README.md

     - TelemetryCanvasPainter used data in associated TelemetryListeners to draw pwm, target speed and actual speed in realtime.
   - Implemented singleton config object to hold global readonly configuration.
   - Updated range input controls so they have increment and decrement buttons at either end of the slider.
 This makes the control much easier to use on a mobile phone.
+- **v0.7**
+This version adds pose estimation and visualization.
+In addition, I've improved speed control so it operates more smoothly.